erilyth/My-Website/README.md

 A website entirely about me!

-This website serves the purpose to let the world know a little more about **me** and what I like to do.
+This website serves the purpose of letting the world know a little more about **me** and what I like to do.

 * * * * *